 - Data collection of the amounts of electrical and electronic equipment placed on the market

-- Coordination of the provision of containers and the take-back of waste electrical and electronic equipments at the public waste disposal authorities (öffentlich-rechtliche Entsorgungsträger, örE)
+- Coordination of the provision of containers for public exchange facilities and the take-back of waste electrical and electronic equipments at the public waste disposal authorities (öffentlich-rechtliche Entsorgungsträger, örE)

 - Collection of fees for public services provided by stiftung ear